The Painless Center

-The Painless Center in Fort Lee and Carlstadt, New Jersey, offers customized treatment plans for a variety of chronic pain conditions, including complex regional pain syndrome.
+The Painless Center in Fort Lee, Tenafly, and Carlstadt, New Jersey, offers customized treatment plans for a variety of chronic pain conditions, including complex regional pain syndrome.
 Jason Chiu, MD, and his knowledgeable medical team thoroughly assess your pain and other symptoms and focus on improving your long-term, overall health.
 Whether you need medications or nerve blocks, Dr. Chiu ensures your health is the top priority.
 Learn more about pain relief options for complex regional pain syndrome today by calling the office closest to you or using the online booking feature.

 Complex regional pain syndrome is a condition that causes chronic pain in your limbs.
 This type of pain lasts longer than six months and typically develops after a surgery.

 People of any age or gender can develop complex regional pain syndrome, but the condition is most common in women and middle-aged adults.
 This type of condition rarely affects young children or the elderly.

 The cause of complex regional pain syndrome may relate to damage or dysfunction of your central nervous system, which includes the brain and spinal cord, and your peripheral nervous system, which carries pain signals from your brain and spinal cord to the rest of your body.

 Nervous system damage is common after surgery, but it may also be triggered by injuries like:

 For some people, even minor procedures, such as a blood draw, can bring on symptoms of complex regional pain syndrome that interfere with your daily routine.